 Healing isn’t the only thing that’s been consistently feminised, though.
 Magic has long been gated as a female art within many games.
 Hit Chinese fantasy-RPG Genshin Impact has a roster of magic users identified exclusively as women.
 Black Desert Online, on the other hand, gender locks certain classes so that when creating a custom character, users are only able to select certain classes if they choose the female customisation option.
 Many of these classes reflect the trends I’ve already discussed in this article.
 But magic is in many ways the same as healing (at least for the purposes of this discussion).
 Both have historically been considered female arts (often practised by the same person) and both lack a certain physical agency.
 Magic, and its results, is separate from the body of its user in a way that say a sword or bow and arrow could never be.
 Magic is feminised because it puts as much distance between women and the action of a gaming environment.
 It’s feminised for the very same reason that healing is.

 These practices have become second nature to so many in the gaming industry.
 While games like Overwatch are making meaningful strides to make their rosters more inclusive and reflective, with classes having reasonably even gender compositions, the attitudes and perceptions remain the same.
-Disrespect, toxicity and harassment often hurled at women in online gaming spaces are transposed onto support players.
-With much of the technical side of gaming coming into line with modern demographics, we still have a while to go with the attitutdes of those who play them.
+The disrespect, toxicity and harassment hurled at women in online gaming spaces are often transposed onto support players by association.
+So while the the technical dimension of gendered gaming is coming into line with modern demographics, we still have a while to go with the attitutdes of those who play them.
 So this is a call to arms for those of you are noble of spirit and kind of heart: the healers in your life deserve respect, and you should give it to them.